Introduction to the Communication and Cultural Competence program

 Begin the program

-Before you begin to study the cases, we also recommend that you review this information:
+Before you begin to study the modules, we also recommend that you review this information:

 - The Canadian Medical Association Code of Ethics